riflechess/riflechess.github.io/stp/summaries/Housing__Redevelopment_Authority_on_2025-01-22_200_PM.md

 ---
-titl: Husing  Rdvlpmnt Authity n 2025-01-22 2:00 PM
+title: Housing  Redevelopment Authority on 2025-01-22 2:00 PM
-dat: 2025-01-22
+date: 2025-01-22
 ---
-#### Mting Inf
+#### Meeting Info
-**Mting Typ:** Husing and Rdvlpmnt Authity (HRA) Mting **Dat/Tim:** Januay 22, 2025, 2:00 PM
-**Dsiptin:** Liv and Rdd Publi mting f Husing & Rdvlpmnt Authity f th City f Saint Paul.
+**Meeting Type:** Housing and Redevelopment Authority (HRA) Meeting **Date/Time:** January 22, 2025, 2:00 PM **Description:** Live and Recorded Public meeting of Housing & Redevelopment Authority for the City of Saint Paul.

-#### Summay
+#### Summary

-Th HRA mting fusd n disussing HRA-wnd pptis, thi ptntial uss, and th pss f dispsing f thm.
-Dit wtn intdud Mlani MMahn, wh psntd an vviw f th 200 pals f land wnd by th HRA ass vaius wads in Saint Paul.

-MMahn highlightd that ah pal has uniqu haatistis and nstaints, suh as nvinmntal viws, lng-tm lass,  spifi quimnts fm funding sus.
-Sh pvidd xampls f dvlpd pptis, inluding singl-family hms, multifamily buildings, and mmial dvlpmnts.

-Th disussin ntd n th tw main ways t disps f HRA-wnd pptis: Rqust f Ppsals (RFP) and dit thid-paty inquiis.
-Th RFP pss invlvs advtising ppsals f spifi sits, whil dit inquiis allw intstd patis t submit a ppsal ditly t th HRA.

-Cmmissin Yang asd abut th pss f initiating an RFP and hw staff dtmins whih pals t piitiz.
-Dit wtn xplaind that RFPs an b initiatd thugh vaius mans, inluding mmunity qusts  dvlp intst.
-Hwv, th hav bn nstaints n sus and pliy quimnts faving affdabl husing dvlpmnt.

-Th disussin als tuhd n tanspany and mmuniatin with stahlds.
-Th HRA agd t pvid a list f addsss f ah pal, allwing mmissins t idntify whih pals a f intst and piity in thi wads.
+The HRA meeting focused on discussing HRA-owned properties, their potential uses, and the process for disposing of them.
+Director Newton introduced Melanie McMahon, who presented an overview of the 200 parcels of land owned by the HRA across various wards in Saint Paul.

+McMahon highlighted that each parcel has unique characteristics and constraints, such as environmental reviews, long-term leases, or specific requirements from funding sources.
+She provided examples of redeveloped properties, including single-family homes, multifamily buildings, and commercial developments.

+The discussion centered on the two main ways to dispose of HRA-owned properties: Request for Proposals (RFP) and direct third-party inquiries.
+The RFP process involves advertising proposals for specific sites, while direct inquiries allow interested parties to submit a proposal directly to the HRA.

+Commissioner Yang asked about the process for initiating an RFP and how staff determines which parcels to prioritize.
+Director Newton explained that RFPs can be initiated through various means, including community requests or developer interest.
+However, there have been constraints on resources and policy requirements favoring affordable housing development.

+The discussion also touched on transparency and communication with stakeholders.
+The HRA agreed to provide a list of addresses for each parcel, allowing commissioners to identify which parcels are of interest and priority in their wards.

-Rgading paing amps, th HRA wns appximatly 7,200 paing spas ass vaius dwntwn latins.
-An RFP was issud last ya t pla quipmnt using ARPA funds, with th plamnt xptd this ya.
+Regarding parking ramps, the HRA owns approximately 7,200 parking spaces across various downtown locations.
+An RFP was issued last year to replace equipment using ARPA funds, with the replacement expected this year.

-Th mting nludd with disussins n fllw-up atins, inluding individual mtings with bad mmbs t viw dvlpabl pals within thi wads and xpling ways t disps f nn-dvlpabl pals.
+The meeting concluded with discussions on follow-up actions, including individual meetings with board members to review developable parcels within their wards and exploring ways to dispose of non-developable parcels.